 Blood samples collected for Pharmacogenomic testing will be analyzed for genetic polymorphisms associated with study drug exposure.
 Assays will be performed at the HPTN LC.
-Results will not be returned to the sites or study participants.
+Sites may choose to opt out of this testing.
+For sites that do allow this testing, results will not be returned to the sites or study participants.